 Egypt is a country located in Africa and the Middle East.
-Cairo is the capital and it is a country known for its history, temples, culture and scuba diving.
+Cairo is the capital and it is a country known for its history, temples, culture, and scuba diving.
 This is our ultimate Egypt travel guide.

-We have spent two months across two visits that have spanned the country from Abu Simbel in the South, Cairo in the North and the far reaches of the Sinai Peninsula.
+We have spent two months across two visits that have spanned the country from Abu Simbel in the South, Cairo in the North, and the far reaches of the Sinai Peninsula.

-Egypt has a lot to offer the traveler with more history and historical sites to match then you will find in any other part of the World.
+Egypt has a lot to offer the traveler with more history and historical sites to match than you will find in any other part of the World.
 The culture is rich and people welcoming.

 Egypt is all about pyramids and the Great Pyramids of Giza are the main event.
-Be sure to give yourself a full day so you can take a camel ride and explore the complex by foot.
+Be sure to give yourself a full day so you can take a camel ride and explore the complex on foot.

 There is no better way to experience a sunrise in Egypt than by loading into a hot air balloon and floating over the Nile River near Luxor.
 It also offers an unbelievable perspective of the Valley of the Kings.